Skip to content

 Recovery

-Ghosts are evicted by lazy repair: the next MCP tool call from any peer triggers lazy_repair() (at most once per 30 seconds), which checks every peer's last_seen against the staleness threshold and demotes anything past it.
+Remaining ghosts are evicted by lazy repair: the next MCP tool call from any peer triggers lazy_repair() (at most once per 30 seconds), which checks runtime evidence and last_seen, and demotes connected pane peers after three consecutive honest pane_alive=false ping verdicts.
 There is no polling thread that does this — see lazy repair.

 If you need an immediate eviction: